Updated: May 5, 2021

 Among the firm’s many achievements are the original Pennsylvania Station (demolished in 1963), the Columbia University Library, the Brooklyn Museum, the J. P. Morgan Library, The University Club at the corner of 54th and Fifth Avenue, the Manhattan Metropolitan Club, and the Boston Public Library.

 Madison Square Garden #2, New York City, 1891.
-The Garden was the second tallest building in New York City, second only to the World Building (home of the Joseph Pulitzer's New York World newspaper), followed closely by the spire of Trinity Church in downtown Manhattan.
+At that time, the Garden was the second tallest building in New York City, second only to the World Building (home of the Joseph Pulitzer's New York World newspaper), followed closely by the spire of Trinity Church in downtown Manhattan.

 McKim, Mead & White designed eleven Carnegie libraries in New York City and helped with a renovation of the White House.
 They were also commissioned by prominent citizens of New York, Newport, Rhode Island, and beyond to design their grand private homes.